sdeck51/jekyll-now/_posts/2017-4-5-LargeClassificationTransferLearning.md

 Along with this I like to display images from the set along with their actual labels and predicted labels.
 *image of thing*
-#### Results
-- validation accuracy
-- predictions
-- confusion matrix

-# Showing examples using 3 datasets
-One thing I want to demonstrate is showing the 6 class bird dataset, where some of the classes have already been trained on while the others haven't.

-Case with 257 class data

-Case with faces.

-Have confusion matrices for all.
-Overall accuracy.

-### Progress
-Code works!
-Just need to format results.

 # Results
 I have three different data sets.
 I need to upload % accuracy.
 Would be good to pick out a random batch and show their classification.